 It all started with Instagram.
-When I downloaded that little ap 3 years ago, I thought it was some kind of photo-editing tool.
-I had no idea thatthree years later it would be such a huge part of my life.
-Im sure it sounds ridiculous to say that about a social ap on your phone, but it’s true.
+When I downloaded that little app 3 years ago, I thought it was some kind of photo-editing tool.
+I had no idea that three years later it would be such a huge part of my life.
+I'm sure it sounds ridiculous to say that about a social app on your phone, but it’s true.
 Unlike other social platforms I find the sense of community on Instagram really overwhelming.
 It’s a melting pot of kindness and creative talent.
 Not only have I formed genuinely wonderful real life friendships through Instagram but I’ve also been inspired to create Hunters and Heels.

-What was it like going back into work after maternity leave, and how to you balance motherhood, work and writing a blog?
+What was it like going back to work after maternity leave, and how do you balance motherhood, work and writing a blog?

 Goodness, I really do wish I had some kind of magic recipe to share with you, but I don’t.
 I think it’s all a matter of priorities.
 Being a full time working mum is hard, emotionally and physically.
 There’s a lot of ‘plate spinning’, a lot of phones in the washing machine, remote controls in the fridge.
 I have learned that ‘Baby Brain’ is very much a real thing!